We instinctively tie weight to value.

 The modern makers’ machine does not want you to create heavy things.
 It runs on the internet—powered by social media, fueled by mass appeal, and addicted to speed.
 It thrives on spikes, scrolls, and screenshots.
 It resists weight and avoids friction.
 It does not care for patience, deliberation, or anything but production.

 It doesn’t care what you create, only that you keep creating.
 Make more.
 Make faster.
 Make lighter.
+(Make slop if you have too.)
 Make something that can be consumed in a breath and discarded just as quickly.
 Heavy things take time.
 And here, time is a tax.
 And so, we oblige—everyone does.
-We create more than ever, but it weighs nothing.

 AI now promises results without the reckoning, but frictionless creation leads to weightless rewards.
 No one dreams of merely pushing a button to generate their magnum opus.
-The struggle is what makes it count, what gives it weight.1
+The output matters, but the intention, the struggle, the care is what makes it count —what gives it weight.2

 Of course, there’s a range from light to heavy, and not all light things are bad.
 An entire economy thrives on lightness.
 Memes, breaking news, and celebrity drama shape culture in spades.
 But movement isn’t meaning.
 A million views doesn’t make a pound of significance.
 Light things shape culture, but rarely shape us.